-The 'some'-sentence in (13) does not logically entail its 'all'-alternative: in a world in which only some students smoke, 'some' may be true but 'all' is certainly undefined.
+The 'some'-sentence in (15a) does not logically entail its 'all'-alternative: in a world in which only some students smoke, 'some' may be true but 'all' is certainly undefined.
 Therefore, 'some' is predicted to come with the requirement that it must be contextually possible that it is true and 'all' is either false or undefined.
-Now, it is impossible for the 'some'-sentence to be true when its 'all'-alternative is false.7 Therefore, the requirement boils down to that it must be contextually possible that some 'sentence is true and its 'all'-alternative is undefined; in other words, it must be contextually possible that some but not all students smoke and John is unsure as to whether that any student smokes (i.e., $\neg B_J[\exists]$).
-This possibility is ruled out by the context of (13), hence the 'some'-sentence is predicted to be blocked.
+Now, it is impossible for the 'some'-sentence to be true when its 'all'-alternative is false.
+Therefore, the requirement boils down to that it must be contextually possible that the 'some'-sentence is true and its 'all'-alternative is undefined; in other words, it must be contextually possible that some but not all students smoke and John is unsure as to whether that any student smokes (i.e., $\neg B_J[\exists]$).
+This possibility is ruled out by the context of (15a), hence the 'some'-sentence is predicted to be blocked.

-Importantly, for (13) one must also check that the 'all'-sentence is not incorrectly ruled out:
+Importantly, for (15a) one must also check that the 'all'-sentence is not incorrectly ruled out:

-6 See section 6.2 for a discussion of an immediate consequence of this prediction pertaining to homogeneity.
+4 See section 6.2 for a discussion of an immediate consequence of this prediction pertaining to homogeneity.

-^{7 &#}x27; α is unaware that φ ' can be analyzed in as $\phi \wedge \neg B{\alpha}(\phi)$, where underlining marks the presupposition.
+^{5 &#}x27; α is unaware that φ ' can be analyzed in as $\underline{\phi} \land \neg B{\alpha}(\phi)$, where underlining marks the presupposition.
 It immediately follows that if $\phi \models \psi$, whenever ' α is unaware that φ ' is true, ' α is unaware that ψ ' is either true or undefined: the clausal complement of 'unaware' is a Strawson-downward-entailing environment.

-(14) [Context: all students smoke.]

-✓ John is unaware that all students smoke.

-ALT = {John is unaware that some students smoke}
+(16) [Context: all students smoke.]John is unaware that all students smoke.ALT = {John is unaware that some students smoke}

-The novelty here is that, in contrast to (11) and (12), the two competitors in (13) are logically independent.
-Having shown that the presuppositionally stronger alternative (i.e., the 'all'-sentence) does not block the presuppositionally weaker one (i.e., the 'some'-sentence), in light of (14) we must now show the opposite as well.
-It is straightforward to check that (9) predicts the 'all'-sentence to come with the requirement that it is contextually possible that all students smoke but John only believes that some students smoke.
-This possibility is not ruled out in (14), hence 'all' is indeed predicted to be acceptable in the specified context.8
+The novelty here is that, in contrast to (13) and (14), the two competitors in (15a) are logically independent.
+Having shown earlier that the presuppositionally stronger alternative (i.e., the 'all'sentence) blocks the presuppositionally weaker one (i.e., the 'some'-sentence), in light of the acceptability of (16) we must now make sure that the opposite does not hold.
+It is straightforward to check that (11) predicts the 'all'-sentence to come with the requirement that it is contextually possible that all students smoke but John only believes that some students smoke.
+This possibility is not ruled out in (16) (since no assumption is made regarding the epistemic state of the attitude holder, John), hence 'all' is indeed predicted to be acceptable in the specified context.6

-Let us now look at how (9) fairs with the positive counter-part of 'unaware'.
+Let us now look at how (11) fairs with the positive counter-part of 'unaware'.

-(15) [Context: all students smoke.]
+(17) [Context: all students smoke.]

-\checkmark John is aware that some students smoke.
+✓ John is aware that some students smoke.

-$ALT = \{John is aware that all students smoke\}$
+ALT = {John is aware that all students smoke}